На русском языке

 ~{\boldsymbol {\chi }}={\boldsymbol {\Omega }}+{\mathbf {N}}+{\mathbf {I}}+{\mathbf {Y}}+{\boldsymbol {\mu }}+{\boldsymbol {\pi }}.

-The tensor of the charge component of the general field is the electromagnetic tensor :~F_{{\mu \nu }}=\nabla _{\mu }A_{\nu }-\nabla _{\nu }A_{\mu },
+The tensor of charge component of general field is electromagnetic tensor :~F_{{\mu \nu }}=\nabla _{\mu }A_{\nu }-\nabla _{\nu }A_{\mu },

-consisting of the components of the electromagnetic field strength ~{\mathbf {E}} and the components of the magnetic field ~{\mathbf {B}}.
+consisting of components of electromagnetic field strength ~{\mathbf {E}} and components of magnetic field ~{\mathbf {B}}.

 ~S=\int {Ldt}=\int (kR-2k\Lambda -{\frac {1}{c}}s_{\mu }J^{\mu }-{\frac {c}{16\pi \varpi }}s_{{\mu \nu }}s^{{\mu \nu }}-{\frac {1}{c}}A_{\mu }j^{\mu }-{\frac {c\varepsilon _{0}}{4}}F_{{\mu \nu }}F^{{\mu \nu }}){\sqrt {-g}}d\Sigma .